Bayesian forward modelling of cosmic shear data: Introduction

 The next-generation surveys like \textit{Euclid} \citep{Euclid2020CosmicShear}, \textit{Roman Space Telescope} \citep{WFIRST} and the Rubin Observatory \citep{LSST} will provide unprecedented precision in cosmic shear measurements, performing wide-field cosmic shear surveys and measuring large and small scales.
 Harvesting the information from these data sets will present a challenge.
 Many of the current cosmic shear analyses focus on extracting information from the correlation function or the associated power spectrum \citep{Kitching2011,Heymans2013,Kitching2014,Kitching2015,Alsing16,Kitching2016,Hildebrandt2017,Troxel2018,Hikage2019,Taylor2019}.
 These analyses capture the two-point statistics, but they do not fully capture the non-Gaussian information encoded in the filamentary features of the matter distribution \citep{Bernardeau1997,Jain1997,Waerbeke1999,Schneider2003,Takada2003,Vafaei2010,Kayo2013}.
 While some approaches to access the non-Gaussian information are based on measuring high-order correlations \citep{Bernardeau2003,Pen2003,Jarvis2004,Semboloni2011,Waerbeke2013,Fu2014}, peak counts \citep{Jain2000,Dietrich2010,Maturi2011,Marian2012,Pires2012,Cardone2013,Lin2015,Liu2015a,Liu2015b,Kacprzak2016, Petri2013,Peel2017} or using machine learning \citep{Gupta2018ML}, they rely on summary statistics that do not capture all the information and whose distributions are not well known.

-Capturing the full information content of the large-scale structure requires a field-based approach to infer the matter distribution from observations. \cite{Alsing16, Alsing17} presented a Bayesian hierarchical inference scheme to jointly infer shear maps and the corresponding power spectra, assuming Gaussian statistics of the shear field.
+Capturing the full information content of the large-scale structure requires a field-based approach to infer the matter distribution from observations. \cite{Boehm17} presented a maximum likelihood estimator to reconstruct the matter density field from cosmic shear data, assuming a log-normal distribution for the density.
+The log-normal distribution reproduces the one- and two-point statistics but fails to reproduce higher-order statistics. \cite{Alsing16, Alsing17} presented a Bayesian hierarchical inference scheme to jointly infer shear maps and the corresponding power spectra, assuming Gaussian statistics of the shear field.
 From a Bayesian perspective, assuming a Gaussian distribution for the shear field is a well-motivated prior since it constitutes the maximum entropy prior once the mean and covariance are specified.
 However, more information coming from physics is available, and the Gaussian assumption is sub-optimal.
 In this work, we address this limitation by including a gravity model in the Bayesian hierarchical model.
 For this, we build on the Bayesian Origin Reconstruction from Galaxies \citep[BORG,][]{HADES,BORG,BORG-3} framework, which employs a physical description of the dark matter dynamics and allows us to sample from the initial conditions, which are accurately described by Gaussian statistics.
 With this more complex data model, we get a better representation of the data, and we can extract information beyond the two-point statistics, exploiting the full information content of the shear fields.

 One of the main challenges in the analysis of cosmic shear based on estimating the power spectrum is accounting for the masked regions within the survey area \citep[see, e.g.][]{Chon2004,Brown2005,Smith2006}.
 Our forward modelling approach circumvents these difficulties associated with the survey mask.
 Although the data do not provide information about the fields in the masked regions, the dynamical model still provides probabilistic information about the shear and density fields that are physically possible in those regions.
 In our method, the masked regions are treated as pixels with infinite noise, circumventing the need to treat unobserved areas as being cut from the analysis.